T0shiro/JCDecaux-Client-Serveur-SOAP/README.md

 ### Get an API key for JCDecaux
 In order to use the **JCDecaux API**, you need to have an API key delivered after subscription on [**their website**](https://developer.jcdecaux.com/#/signup).

+## Available commands for the client

+For the console client, here are the available commands :
+- **contracts** : List all the contracts of JCDecaux
+- **stations** : Ask for the name of the contract and list all the stations for this contract
+- **exit** : Exit the JCDecaux Console client
+- **any other command** : Give the help with all the commands

 ## Extensions